 Patented Boa Fiberglass Reinforced Handle For Increased Durability

 The Brett Brothers entered the bat business with the goal of ensuring that coaches at all levels of baseball have access to superior quality composite wood bats that are cost effective.
 Consistency and durability were the primary factors when establishing their bat designs.
 The Brett Brothers have been involved in baseball their entire lives, through Bobby and John's Minor League careers to the Professional careers of Ken and George.
 The Brett Brothers know baseball.
 Even today baseball is an important part of their lives, with each brother being involved in their own way.
-George, who is still a part of the Kansas City Royals Organization and a hometown hero here in Kansas City, was a career .305 hitter with 3 Batting Titles, a 1985 World Series Ring and an induction to the Hall of Fame in 1999 to round out his 21 year career in Kansas City.
+George was a career .305 hitter with 3 Batting Titles, a 1985 World Series Ring and an induction to the Hall of Fame in 1999 to round out his 21 year career in Kansas City.
 Not only did he prove to be a consistent hitter he showed that he had the knowledge to succeed.
 The Brett Brothers understood that having reliable wood was an important component.
 This is why they implemented their 3-piece laminating system along with their patented Boa fiberglass reinforcement that is applied to the handle.
 The Maple Master MM110 is a solid one-piece bat turned from select maple stock.
 Brett Brothers: The Very Best in Baseball!
 The Maple Master is BBCOR Certified and legal for play in high school and college.
 Free Shipping!